-(a) The governing board of a community college district shall adopt policies and procedures that provide district and college staff the opportunity to participate effectively in district and college governance.
+(a) The governing board of a community college district shall adopt policies and procedures that provide district and college classified professionals the opportunity to participate effectively in district and college governance.
 At minimum, these policies and procedures shall include the following:

-Definitions or categories of positions or groups of positions other than faculty that compose the staff of the district and its college(s) that, for the purposes of this Section, the governing board is required by law to recognize or chooses to recognize pursuant to legal authority.
+Definitions or categories of positions or groups of positions other than faculty that comprise the classified professionals of the district and its college(s) that, for the purposes of this Section, the governing board is required by law to recognize or chooses to recognize pursuant to legal authority.
 In addition, for the purposes of this Section, management and non-management positions or groups of positions shall be separately defined or categorized.

-Participation structures and procedures for the staff positions defined or categorized.
-In performing the requirements of Subsections (a)(1) and (2), the governing board or its designees shall consult with the representatives of existing staff councils, committees, employee organizations, and other such bodies.
-Where no groups or structures for participation exist that provide representation for the purposes of this Section for particular groups of staff, the governing board or its designees, shall broadly inform all staff of the policies and procedures being developed, invite the participation of staff, and provide opportunities for staff to express their views.
+Participation structures and procedures for the classified professional positions defined or categorized.
+In performing the requirements of Subsections (a)(1) and (2), the governing board or its designees shall consult with the representatives of existing classified professionals councils, committees, employee organizations, and other such bodies.
+Where no groups or structures for participation exist that provide representation for the purposes of this Section for particular groups of classified professionals, the governing board or its designees, shall broadly inform all classified professionals of the policies and procedures being developed, invite the participation of classified professionals, and provide opportunities for classified professionals to express their views.

-Staff shall be provided with opportunities to participate in the formulation and development of district and college policies and procedures, and in those processes for jointly developing recommendations for action by the governing board, that the governing board reasonably determines, in consultation with staff, have or will have a significant effect on staff.
+Classified professionals shall be provided with opportunities to participate in the formulation and development of district and college policies and procedures, and in those processes for jointly developing recommendations for action by the governing board, that the governing board reasonably determines, in consultation with classified professionals, have or will have a significant effect on classified professionals.

-Except in unforeseeable, emergency situations, the governing board shall not take action on matters significantly affecting staff until it has provided staff an opportunity to participate in the formulation and development of those matters through appropriate structures and procedures as determined by the governing board in accordance with the provisions of this Section.
+Except in unforeseeable, emergency situations, the governing board shall not take action on matters significantly affecting classified professionals until it has provided classified professionals an opportunity to participate in the formulation and development of those matters through appropriate structures and procedures as determined by the governing board in accordance with the provisions of this Section.

-The policies and procedures of the governing board shall ensure that the recommendations and opinions of staff are given every reasonable consideration.
+The policies and procedures of the governing board shall ensure that the recommendations and opinions of classified professionals are given every reasonable consideration.

-The selection of staff representatives to serve on college and district task forces, committees, or other governance groups shall, when required by law, be made by those councils, committees, employee organizations, or other staff groups that the governing board has officially recognized in its policies and procedures for staff participation.
-In all other instances, the selection shall either be made by, or in consultation with, such staff groups.
+The selection of classified professional representatives to serve on college and district task forces, committees, or other governance groups shall, when required by law, be made by those councils, committees, employee organizations, or other classified professional groups that the governing board has officially recognized in its policies and procedures for classified professionals participation.
+In all other instances, the selection shall either be made by, or in consultation with, such classified professional groups.
 In all cases, representatives shall be selected from the category that they represent.

 (b) In developing and carrying out policies and procedures pursuant to Subsection (a), the district governing board shall ensure that its actions do not dominate or interfere with the formation or administration of any employee organization, or contribute financial or other support to it, or in any way encourage employees to join any organization in preference to another.
-In addition, in order to comply with Government Code Sections 3540, et seq., such procedures for staff participation shall not intrude on matters within the scope of representation under Section 3543.2 of the Government Code.
+In addition, in order to comply with Government Code Sections 3540, et seq., such procedures for classified professionals participation shall not intrude on matters within the scope of representation under Section 3543.2 of the Government Code.